What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 soybean meal

-Soybean meal also contains 1.5% phosphorus and 2.4% potassium by weight.
-This makes it a good balanced fertilizer for the garden.
+Soybean meal has a slow to medium release time and contains about 6.5% nitrogen by weight, as well as 1.5% phosphorus and 2.4% potassium, making it a great balanced fertilizer for the garden.

 One warning: according to the North Carolina State University Extension, soybean meal can inhibit the germination of small seeds.
-To prevent this, start small seeds indoors and transplant outdoors later when using soybean meal as a fertilizer.
+To prevent this, start small seeds indoors and transplant them outdoors later when using soybean meal as a fertilizer.

 You can find soybean meal from Down To Earth.